-Every season has a star spice, and there’s no doubt that autumn ushers in the call for cinnamon to shine.
-Discover more about using this delicious and healthful spice.
+Every season has a star spice, and there's no doubt that autumn ushers in the call for cinnamon to shine.
+Discover more about the different types of cinnamon, health benefits of cinnamon, and different ways to add cinnamon to your diet from coffee to tea to recipes.
+It's the spice of life!

 There Are Four Main Types of Cinnamon